Begin.

 Z Big Dig Database (see below); for statistical analysis of four daily newspapers, two weekly magazines, radio and TV during four weeks, every entry cross-referenced by three students; collects the data, in coded form and exports it in 'chunks' manageable by Excel∧co; still in Pascal;

-monitoring the evolution of a model of society; first in Pascal, then in Arity Prolog;
+"Mince'Em" courseware: From MINority SIMulation.
+Expert system shell, applied to monitoring the evolution of a computer model of a society; first in Pascal, then in Arity Prolog;

 "Battled Ships" game: Adaptation for SCO Unix' cshell of the age-old